auraphp/Aura.Input/README.md

 Aura.Input
 ==========

-This package contains tools to describe the fields and values in an HTML form.
-Note that this package does not include filtering or output functionality (although same can be added by end-users).
+This package contains tools to describe and filter the fields and values in an HTML form.
+Note that this package does not include output functionality.

 This package is compliant with [PSR-0][], [PSR-1][], and [PSR-2][].
 If you notice compliance oversights, please send a patch via pull request.